wakelesstuna/jpa-projections-demo/README.md

 To define a projection you create am interface that having matching getters for the entity.
 <br/><br/>
-These are called Closed Projection, when the getters matching the getters in the pojo.
+These are called ``Closed Projection``, when the getters matching the getters in the pojo.
 ```java
 public interface PersonView {